 As humans, we honor the mystic as well as the skeptic; the hermit as well as the cenobite; the sacred as well as the profane; stabilitas as well as flux; individual religious faiths as well as no faith at all; sexuality as well as celibacy; singleness, monogamy and polyamory; homo-, hetero-, bi-, trans- and a-sexuality; intoxication as well as sobriety; the dual as well as the non-dual.

-The pilot site and first major program of the Project is Art Monastery Italia.
-AM Italia intends to transform a historic Italian monastery into an international arts production center.
-As an extended experiment in monastic community, a long-term team of Artmonks operate AM Italia and hosts other artists, volunteers, and interns for short periods of time.
-The community peaks in the summertime at 15 to 25 members, but throughout the year individuals (whether permanent members or visiting members passing through) become part of the community that is investigating monasticism, co-creating art projects, sharing experimental spiritual practices, building artistic skills and technique, living together intentionally, and taking part in daily living chores and activities.
+The pilot site and first major program of the Project was Art Monastery Italia.
+AM Italia intended to transform a historic Italian monastery into an international arts production center.
+As an extended experiment in monastic community, a long-term team of Artmonks operated AM Italia and hosted other artists, volunteers, and interns for short periods of time.
+The community typically peaked in the summertime at 15 to 25 members, but throughout the year individuals (whether permanent members or visiting members passing through) became part of the community that was dedicated to investigating monasticism, co-creating art projects, sharing experimental spiritual practices, building artistic skills and technique, living together intentionally, and taking part in daily living chores and activities.
 From 2010-2012, Art Monastery Italia was located in the monastery San Antonio in the medieval hill town of Labro, 70 minutes north east of Rome.
-Beginning in 2013, the project will embark on a new collaboration with the Accademia del Rinascimento Mediterraneo in Puglia, Italy.
+In 2013, the project was hosted in Puglia, Italy in collaboration with the Accademia del Rinascimento Mediterraneo.

 September-December 2006: The idea is born!
 Planning phase (based in San Francisco)